If an amended tax return was filed, to complete verification, we need the following:

 Missouri resident status is achieved when a student provides sufficient proof of a home within the state before enrolling at MU.
 For these students, educational fees are assessed at Missouri resident rates.
+Learn more about residency.

-MyZou is the University of Missouri's online student registration and management system.
+myZou is the University of Missouri’s online student registration and management system.
 You can use it to:

 - View and pay your bill

 - Manage your financial aid

 - Enable or disable FERPA